 Note: This recipe requires Suvie 2.0 and the Suvie Starch Cooker.
 To prepare this dish in Suvie 1.0, set the pasta to cook for 10 minutes in Step 4.
 Follow remaining instructions as directed.

 - 1 red bell pepper, stemmed, seeded, and diced

 - ¼ tsp red pepper flakes

-Rinse the mushrooms to remove any excess dirt or grit.
-Cut into quarters and arrange in an even layer in a Suvie pan.
-Drizzle with 1 tsp olive oil, salt and pepper to taste, and place in the upper right cooking zone.
-Dice the onion and bell pepper, combine in a Suvie pan with 1 tsp olive oil, salt and pepper to taste.
-Remove the rosemary and thyme leaves from the stems and add to the pepper and onion, place the pan in the upper left cooking zone.
+- Arrange 8 oz cremini mushrooms in an even layer in a Suvie pan.
+Drizzle with 1 tsp olive oil, 1/4 tsp salt and pepper, and place in the top zone of Suvie.
+In a second Suvie pan, combine 1 diced onion, 1 diced red bell pepper, remaining 1 tsp olive oil, 1/4 tsp salt and pepper.
+Remove the rosemary and thyme leaves from the stems and add to onion mixture.
+Place the pan in the bottom zone of Suvie.

-After the cook, broil the chicken for 7-10 minutes until the skin is browned and crisp.
+- After slow cooking, broil the chicken for 7-10 minutes until the skin is browned and crisp.